What does Lavern mean?

-Shown below is a comparison of the usage of Lavern and affiliated names.
-Vernon (#1404 from recent data), Vern, Luverne, Leverne, Laverne and Levern are the prominent alternative forms of Lavern.
+Which version is better?with its source forms and related boy names.
+Vernon (#1574 from recent data), Vern, Luverne, Leverne, Laverne and Levern are the prominent alternative forms of Lavern.
 Usage of these relations of Lavern reached its apex in the 1920s (median #751) and is now much lower.

 Similar NamesRecommended names are Ahern, Albern, Alvern, Bern, Cairn, Daven, Daveon, Elvern, Esbern, Gaven▼, Haven, Jayvern, Kairn, Laban, Labron, Labrun, Lacey, Laiken, Laird, Lajon, Lake, Laken, Lakon, Lale, Lamarr, Lambert, Landan, Landen, Landers, Landyn▲, Lane▲, Lanier, Laredo, Laren, Larin, Lark, Larran, Larren, Larrin, Larron, Lars, Larson, Lary, Lasean, Lateef, Lauren, Laval, Lavan, Lavar, Lavell, Lavon, Lavrans, Lavrens (see Lawrence), Lawler, Lawry, Lawson▲, Lawyer, Layton▲, Lazar, Lazear, Lazer, Lesean, Levey, Levin, Levon, Lexer, Loren▼, Lorn, Lovell, Nairn, Raven, Severn, Taveon, Tern and Trahern.
 These names tend to be less frequently used than Lavern.See names in meaning and etymology.